-The BSN-Ph.D. program enables select, highly motivated students who are seeking a Bachelor of Science in Nursing (BSN) to matriculate directly into the Ph.D. program and avoid duplication of content and hours.
+The BSN-PhD program enables select, highly motivated students who have a Bachelor of Science in Nursing (BSN) to enroll directly into the PhD program after completing twelve credit hours of MSN coursework.

-After completing the baccalaureate degree with a major in nursing, students with an unencumbered license as a Registered Nurse can apply to the Ph.D. program.
-The post-baccalaureate entry option is for well-qualified BSN graduates whose career goals are research-oriented and who wish to progress as rapidly as possible toward the doctorate degree in nursing.
-Admission requirements to the PhD program (application, fees, etc.) are the same as those for the post-MSN to PhD applicants.
+The post-baccalaureate entry option is for highly-qualified BSN graduates with an unencumbered license as a Registered Nurse and whose career goals are research-oriented to progress as rapidly as possible toward the doctorate degree in nursing.
+Admission requirements to the PhD program – application, fees and more – are the same as those for the post-MSN to PhD applicants.

-Review the sample plans of study to see the four master’s level courses required prior to beginning the Ph.D. coursework.
-Once these courses are successfully completed students will start the Ph.D. curriculum beginning with N5603 Research Institute I. A minimum grade of “B” must be achieved in all master’s level pre-requisite course work.
+Review the sample plans of study to see the four master’s level courses required prior to beginning the PhD coursework.
+Once these courses are successfully completed, students will start the PhD curriculum beginning with N5603 Research Institute I. A minimum grade of “B” must be achieved in all course work.

-Note: Students who desire advanced clinical practice preparation (e.g. nurse practitioner) should apply to the BSN-DNP program rather than applying to the Ph.D. program.
+Note: Students who desire advanced clinical practice preparation – examples include nurse practitioner – should apply to the BSN-DNP program rather than applying to the PhD program.